 Daniel is the Retail Director for the Yellowstone Association and a resident of Gardiner, Montana.
 He is a co-founder of the Greater Gardiner Community Council, a board member of Yellowstone Country Montana, Inc., and the President of the Gardiner Chamber of Commerce.
 Daniel holds an M.A. in Organizational Management from Concordia University, and a dual B.S. in Business Management and Information Systems from Appalachian State University.
 His experience with non-profit leadership, strategic partnerships, and geotourism allow him to achieve his goal of conserving public lands for future generations.

 Jean Modesette is a Workforce Consultant with the Livingston Job Service Workforce Center where she provides support to businesses and job seekers.
 Prior to this position, Jean was a twenty-year employee with the food company, General Mills, Inc., located in Mpls, MN.
-As the Studio Coordinator for their professional photography studios, she coordinated all aspects of product photo shoots relating to marketing, advertising, packaging, and cookbooks.
-She moved to Montana in 2005 and loves living in the Rocky Mountains.
-A strong interest in Yellowstone National Park, the great town of Gardiner, and tourism inspired her to apply for a position with the Gardiner Chamber Board of Directors.
-Jean resides in Paradise Valley with her husband and various animals, including the meanest rooster in the west.
-She is a member of the Yellowstone Association, was a Big Sister with the Big Brothers Big Sisters program, and volunteered for a therapeutic horseback riding program for children and adults with disabilities.
-Her other interests include: photography, horses, wildlife watching, and Montana history.
+As the Studio Coordinator for their professional photography studios, she coordinated all aspects of product photo shoots related to marketing, advertising, packaging, and cookbooks.
+She fulfilled her life-long dream of moving to Montana in 2005 and loves everything about living in the Rocky Mountains!
+A strong interest in Yellowstone National Park, the awesome town of Gardiner, and tourism inspired her to apply for a position with the Gardiner Chamber Board of Directors.
+Jean is a member of the Yellowstone Association, was a Big Sister with the Big Brothers Big Sisters program, and volunteered for a therapeutic horseback riding program for children and adults with disabilities.
+Her other interests include: Photography, horses, wildlife watching, and Montana history.

 Cheryl calls herself a Gardiner native, having lived in Gardiner off and on since 1960.
 She graduated from Gardiner High School and raised three sons who began and finished their high school education in the Gardiner Public Schools.
 She has seen Gardiner change and grow and now reshape itself again.
 Cheryl is the Branch Manager for First Interstate Bank which opened their doors in January of 1991 and she has been a Chamber Board Member since 1994.
 Gardiner is a unique community and she is proud to be a resident of such a generous and caring group of citizens.